Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ```
 ### [license.edition](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L393)

 Mandatory.
 Lightstreamer edition to use.
-To know full details, open the Welcome Page or the Monitoring Dashboard (Edition tab) of your running Lightstreamer Server.
+To know full details, open the Welcome Page or the Monitoring Dashboard (Edition tab) of your running the Lightstreamer Broker.
 Possible values: `COMMUNITY`, `ENTERPRISE`.

 **Default:** `"ENTERPRISE"`
 ### [license.enableAutomaticUpdateCheck](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L558)

 Optional.
-Periodically check whether any Lightstreamer Server update is available.
+Periodically check whether any Lightstreamer Broker update is available.
 In such case, a notification is written to the log file.
 If set to `true`, perform automatic update check.
 The following host name must be reachable on port 443: https://service.lightstreamer.com/.
 If set to `false`, do not perform an automatic update check.

 **Default:** `true`
 ### [license.enabledCommunityEditionClientApi](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L409)